bloomark/bloomark.github.io/_posts/2015-03-26-hyperdex-with-flask-openid-and-login.markdown

 I've started work on building a cryptocurrency exchange with my friend [Akhil](http://akhilum.com), we're using [HyperDex][HD] and Python-Flask to power the project but more on that in a later post.
 This post is about using Flask-Login, Flask-OpenID and HyperDex.
 We couldn't find any guides to use OpenID (almost all examples used SQLite) the way we wanted it and I figured a little example could help someone else using this combination of technologies.
 Akhil was the one that implemented this, but I'm going to steal it all. >:)

-This is the HyperDex space that you'll be creating
+This is the HyperDex space that you'll need to create.
+It stores the user's email address, nickname, and phone number.
+Of course you'll need the relevant WTForms and HTML pages to serve this.
 {% highlight python %}
 a.add_space('''
     space users